Mauritius holidays

 Currency: The currency in Mauritius is the Mauritian Rupee (MUR).

-Local time: Mauritius is 4 hours ahead of the UK (GMT+4).
+Local time: Mauritius is 4 hours ahead of GMT.
+They don't put their clocks forward or back.

 Fly to: Sir Seewoosagur Ramgoolam International (MRU) is the main airport in Mauritius and takes around 50 minutes to reach the centre of Port Louis.
 As you exit the airport you’ll find plenty of buses and taxis waiting to transport you to your resort.